zm-git-dev/vogue/README.md

 # vogue (**version** = 0.2.0)

-Vogue is clinical genomics package for trending all kinds of data...
+Vogue is Clinical Genomics solution for capturing data from various places in the data flow and to trend the data over a longer period of time.

 ## Installation